-Surprisingly, Marcel Tabuteau never performed on oboe at the Curtis Institute of Music where he taught.
+Surprisingly, Marcel Tabuteau never performed in recitals at the Curtis Institute of Music where he taught.
 The only times he participated as an oboist was as a ‘ringer’ in the student orchestra in the very earliest years of Curtis’s existence.
-However, Tabuteau’s name always appears in printed programs when he conducted his Wind / String Ensembles at Curtis; occasionally when his students performed in other Curtis programs and ‘run-outs’; and, as previously mentioned, when he played in the student orchestra early on.
+However, Tabuteau’s name always appears in printed programs when he conducted his Wind / String Ensembles at Curtis; occasionally when his students performed in other Curtis programs and ‘run-outs’; on radio broadcast programs he conducted; and, as previously mentioned, when he played in the student orchestra early on.

 If you possess or are aware of other printed programs highlighting Marcel Tabuteau in any capacity that should be added to this website, please click Submissions.